 Do you have questions about the surgical procedures, treatments or services that we offer?
 Below is a list of some frequently asked questions, but please feel free to call our office if you need additional information.
 We are always pleased to assist you.

 If you suffer from nearsightedness, farsightedness or astigmatism, you are probably a candidate for one of the refractive surgery procedures offered by Atlantic Eye.
-Because we offer a “menu” of refractive surgery techniques, nearly every one of our patients who wears glasses or contacts is a potential candidate.
-If you are considering refractive surgery, you will have the opportunity to meet with your surgeon, Dr. Ply, during your free screening.
+Because we offer a “menu” of refractive surgery techniques, nearly every one of our patients who wear glasses or contacts is a potential candidate.
+If you are considering refractive surgery, you will have the opportunity to meet with your surgeon during your free screening.
 He will discuss your options with you, and if you decide to have a corrective procedure, a complete eye examination utilizing sophisticated diagnostic equipment will be performed in our office.

 In 2005 the FDA approved of two new-technology IOL’s (ReZoom and Restor) that allow patients to see clearly not only far away, but also at intermediate and close distances.
-Dr. Ply can offer you these exciting new lens options with cataract surgery or refracitve lensectomy.
+Atlantic Eye can offer you these exciting new lens options with cataract surgery or refractive lensectomy.
 Many patients find that they no longer rely on corrective lenses following this procedure.

 Astigmatism is a “warpage” or irregular shape to the cornea, which causes light that enters your eye to not come to a clear focus onto the retina as it should.
 Astigmatic keratotomy (AK) is a procedure that uses a precision diamond instrument to create “relaxing incisions” on the cornea, which allows it to become more spherical in shape.
 It can be used in patients with pure astigmatism as a refractive procedure, and can also be combined with cataract surgery in patients that have both cataracts and corneal astigmatism, to allow a better or clearer result.

 Not all LASIK procedures are the same!
 LASIK is a very sophisticated procedure that requires a great deal of surgical skill and knowledge.
 There are ways to “cut corners” with the procedure – methods that we will never take.
 Many different lasers are available at different costs (we use the best and most expensive model that is updated continuously with the most recent hardware and software available today).
 We do not reuse single-use only supplies, such as the blade which creates the LASIK flap.
-Dr. Ply performs all aspects of your care, and does not rely on less-qualified individuals to take your critical pre-operative measurements or to provide your post-operative care.
-Being the first in Myrtle Beach to perform the LASIK procedure, Dr. Ply has a great deal of experience that helps you achieve the best possible results for your eyes.
+Being the first in Myrtle Beach to perform the LASIK procedure, Atlantic Eye has a great deal of experience that helps you achieve the best possible results for your eyes.
 We do not take any short cuts with your treatment, and we don’t think you should settle for less.
 Can I drive myself home following refractive surgery?

 No. It is mandatory to have a designated driver on the day that you are treated.
 However, many patients are able to drive by the next day.

-Patients are seen one day, 1-2 weeks, three months, and six months to one year post-operatively.
-The cost of these visits are included in the surgical fee, as is an extensive pre-operative examination.
+Patients are seen one day, 1-2 weeks, three months, and six months to one year postoperatively.
+The cost of these visits is included in the surgical fee, as is an extensive pre-operative examination.

-If you are interested in refractive surgery, your next step should be to contact Atlantic Eye LLC at (843) 651-8200.
-We offer free Laser Vision Consultations to patients interested in these procedures, which includes an opportunity for you to ask questions and talk with Dr. Ply.
-We look forward to helping you to see your world clearly without the hassel of corrective lenses!
+If you are interested in refractive surgery, your next step should be to contact Atlantic Eye at (843) 651-8200.
+We offer free Laser Vision Consultations to patients interested in these procedures, which includes an opportunity for you to ask questions and talk with your surgeon.
+We look forward to helping you to see your world clearly without the hassle of corrective lenses!